USB charging port

 Population studies help us understand how Vype might impact public health.
 Products like Vype are relatively new, and there is not a lot of information about their health effects.
 It took decades of use of cigarettes to fully appreciate their health effects.
 Rather than waiting decades, we are developing a computer modelling approach to assess whether making products like Vype available to smokers could have a beneficial effect on public health.

-We used a mathematical model to investigate the impact of the availability of potentially reduced-risk products like vapour on public health.
+We used a mathematical model to investigate the impact of the availability of new category products like vapour on public health.

 Our results indicate that if vapour products, like Vype, were available and were seen to help reduce smoking prevalence, it would provide a stepping stone towards quitting smoking, and/or to increase smokers’ likelihood of quitting.